Heizenber/TensorFlow-Advanced-Techniques-Specialization-1/README.md

   - Building U-net / VGG - FCN-8 encoder-decoder / Mask R-CNN models from scratch and using them for image segmentation.
   - Interpreting the CNNs and how to visualize the performance of each layer in the network using various methods.

-* Course 4 : still didn't air yet.
+* Course 4 : Applying custom-training techniques to build complex Generative models.
   - Building Neural Style Transfere from scratch.
   - Building AutoEncoders and Deep AutoEncoders.
   - Building Convolutional AutoEncoders from scratch and Applying it to several Datasets.